spatie/laravel-medialibrary/docs/converting-images/defining-conversions.md

 }
 ```

-Let's add an image to the medialibrary.
+Let's add an image to the media library.

 ```php
 $media = YourModel::first()->addMedia($pathToImage)->toMediaCollection();
 ```

-Besides storing the original item, the medialibrary also has created a derived image.
+Besides storing the original item, the media library also has created a derived image.

 ```php
 $media->getPath();  // the path to the where the original image is stored